npwoods/bletchmame/README.md

 ## Version History

+- 1.7 (TBD)
+	- We have a real domain name (https://www.bletchmame.org/); added a menu item to go directly there

 - 1.6 (2019-Nov-24)
 	- Upgraded to wxWidgets 3.1.3
 	- Fixed a bug that could cause paths with parentheses to be incorrectly recognized (#1)